smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 2 - The First Stones.md

 Ice spread through Daedalus's chest.
 He'd had that same thought countless times, alone in his tower, never daring to speak it.
 And here was this man, on his FIRST day, saying it aloud.
 With guards listening.

 Nikias's hand moved to his sword hilt.
 Not threatening, just ready.
 His eyes met Daedalus's.
-This Sergaent had been guarding the master architect since his arrival to Crete, they've grown into a silent understanding, it'd be a shame to break that now.
+This Sergeant had been guarding the master architect since his arrival to Crete; they've grown into a silent understanding.

 Alexios gripped his spear tighter, looking between them with barely concealed panic.
 He was new to the guard corps, never expected to be down here with builder and beast.

 "The King made his expectations very clear," Daedalus said, each word careful, trying to signal STOP without saying it.
 "Unauthorized creativity-"

 "I'm not being creative."
 Sisyphus set the stone down gently.
 "I'm being observant.
 The labyrinth learns.
 We can't stop that.
-But we can be... deliberate about what patterns we repeat."
+But we can be deliberate about what patterns we repeat."
 He looked at Daedalus directly.
 "Wouldn't you agree?
 As the master architect?"

 The question was a trap.
 Agree and he was complicit in whatever Sisyphus was suggesting.
 Disagree and he'd just called his new assistant a liar in front of witnesses.

 From below, the breathing changed rhythm.
 Three long, two short.
 Then reversed.
 Two long, three short.

-Responding.
-Answering.

 The intelligence in that reversal made Nikias's knuckles white on his sword.